jeiang/.dotfiles/README.md

 ## Acknowledgements

+I have used tutorials/configs from the below people (and maybe a few others which I have forgotten).

 - [Wil Taylor]: I used his tutorials for my initial setup, and it got me into nix/NixOS.
 - [mt-caret]: Used a tutorial from them for setting up an encrypted btrfs w/ NixOS & impermanence.
-- [Misterio77]: Used his flake configs before this, and fiddling with them helped me understand nix better.
+- [Mysterio77]: Used his flake configs before this, and fiddling with them helped me understand nix better.
 (Also clued me into btrfs wipe w/ systemd stage 1 through his personal flake.)
 - [Lord Valen] & [Divnix]: Divnix for Digga (used to make this flake) and Lord Valen for the minimal flake config I used for this setup.